Skip to content

 Ruff uses existing trailing commas as an indication that short lines should be left separate.
 If this option is set to true, the magic trailing comma is ignored.

-For example, Ruff leaves the arguments separate even though collapsing the arguments to a single line doesn't exceed the line width if skip-magic-trailing-comma = false:
+For example, Ruff leaves the arguments separate even though collapsing the arguments to a single line doesn't exceed the line length if skip-magic-trailing-comma = false:

 # The arguments remain on separate lines because of the trailing comma after `b`